Monarchy in the Canadian provinces: Lieutenant Governor and Commissioner Badge of Recognition

-Queen Elizabeth II in 1999 approved the design and issuance of the Viceregal Badge of Service, which features a diamond shape framing a red circle bearing a maple leaf; the lieutenant governors' badge is gold in appearance and the one for their spouse is silver.
+With Queen Elizabeth II's approval of the design, the Lieutenant Governor and Commissioner Badge of Recognition was created in January 1999.
+It features stylized maple leaf tips, in red and white enamel, forming a diamond shape, at the centre of which is a red ring bearing a maple leaf; the leaf on the lieutenant governors' and commissioners' badge is gold and the one on the badge for their spouses is silver.
+The diamond shape is topped by a rendering of St. Edward's Crown.
 On 1 January 2000, all living current and former lieutenant governors and their spouses were presented with the badge.